LynneYan/HomologyDR_Tearing/README.md

     (HomologyDR-demo-env) $ python LandmarkingDR_synthetic_dataset.py
     (HomologyDR-demo-env) $ python Tearing.py

-You can see results of:
-- DR with datasets: Swiss-roll-with-a-hole and Fishing-Net in "LandmarkingDR_synthetic_dataset.py"
-- DR with datasets: Octa and Airfoil1 in "LandmarkingDR_Realword_dataset.py"
-- Tearing with datasets: Cylinder-3 and Cylinder-5 in "Tearing.py"
+#### Note

+You can run all the codes except stage 4 in "LandmarkingDR_synthetic_dataset.py" and "LandmarkingDR_Realword_dataset.py".
+Stage 4 compares the results of our algorithm with classic isomap and random landmark isomap.
+This evaluztion uses 1-D wasserstein distance residual variance.
+You need to install [Ripser](https://github.com/Ripser/ripser) and [Hera](https://bitbucket.org/grey_narn/hera) to run the following stage.

 # License